Da Lench Mob: History

-The group made its debut on Ice Cube's first solo album, AmeriKKKa's Most Wanted.
+The group made their debut on Ice Cube's first solo album, AmeriKKKa's Most Wanted.
 At that time, the name referred to all of the performers on the album (including Ice Cube), rather than the distinct group it would become.
 At first the name was also spelled "The" rather than "Da" on the album sleeve.
+The members specifically named in the album's liner notes included Ice Cube, Sir Jinx, T-Bone, Yo-Yo, Chill, J-Dee, Del the Funky Homosapien, and K-Dee.